-Number Proposed Actions We will pro vide fit for purpose alternative Non-Potable water supply solutions 1 Increase the capacity of the current annual harvested stored stormwater from 100,000kl to 230,000kl at the Hartfield MAR.
+Number Proposed Actions We will pro We will provide fit for purpose alternative Non-Potable water supply solutions 1 Increase the capacity of the current annual harvested stored stormwater from 100 million litres to 230 million litres at the Hartfield MAR.
 2 Evaluate the potential of providing an alternate fit for purpose water source for the irrigation of parks in the hill's environment, where ground water supplies are scarce.
-3 Undertake a full feasibility study and viability assessment for a second MAR in the City.
+3 Undertake a full feasibility study and viability assessment for a second MAR in the City of Kalamunda.
 4 Undertake automated stormwater flow monitoring program targeting the City's main drainage infrastructure for the purpose of identifying potential Non-Potable water sources.
-We will cor tinue to improve efficiency of the city's existing irrigation systems 5 Achieve irrigation system audits on 100% of irrigated City assets.
+We will cor ntinue to improve efficiency of the city's existing irrigation systems 5 Achieve irrigation system audits on 100% of irrigated City assets.
 6 The City will continue to implement the irrigation asset renewal plan, ensuring all irrigation upgrades meet a minimum industry standard of 80% distribution uniformity (DU).
-We will cor tinue to implement smart irrigation technology to facilitate efficiency measures 7 Continue to implement the City's central control system to include all city irrigated assets.
+We will continue to implement smart irrigation technology to facilitate efficiency measures 7 Continue to implement the city's central control system to include all city irrigated assets.
 8 Continue to install smart automated dosing systems to facilitate to application of wetting agents.
-We will imp plement Eco-zoning principles on new POS developments and renewal projects 9 Identify existing parks to be retrofitted to accommodate eco-zoning opportunities through the irrigation asset renewal program.
-10 Implement eco-zoning principles on new POS development.
+We will implement Eco-zoning principles on new POS developments and renewal projects 9 Identify existing parks to be retrofitted to accommodate Eco-zoning opportunities through the irrigation asset renewal program.
+10 Implement Eco-zoning principles on new POS development